President and Chief Executive Officer

 Should the visitor be in a particular field or have a particular topic?

 We welcome applications from all fields of economics and finance.
-We will prioritize applicants working on topics that are of interest to economists in the department.
+Applicants working on topics that are of interest to our research economists will receive priority.

 The staff of the Research Department at the Atlanta Fed advises the president, Raphael Bostic, on monetary policy and conducts innovative analysis and research on a variety of topics, including macroeconomics and monetary policy, applied microeconomics, and finance.
 For more information, please refer to our website.